liibre/rladiesantifa/README.md

     #colors
     rladies <- "#562457" #rladies purple, for a lighter option use: #88398A both from rladies color palete

-For the ANTIFA flag we use the public domain icon from [The Noun Project](https://thenounproject.com/search/?q=antifa&i=1245689).
+For the antifascist flag we use the public domain icon from [The Noun Project](https://thenounproject.com/search/?q=antifa&i=1245689).
 The function `antifa()` creates the flag with the desired title.